sbseltzer/jasperfy/README.md

 # Orx Template Project

 This project is a template that I'm developing as I follow the orx tutorial series.
-It reflects an evolution of my development preferences.
 Perhaps you'll like it and adapt it to your own needs.
 If you think there's a way to improve this template don't hesitate to add an issue for it or submit a pull request!
 My goal is to make this flexible and easy to adapt.

+I use the `template` branch for development and follow tutorials using the `tutorials` branch.

 # Usage